Suncorp Group (OTCMKTS:SNMCY) Earns Buy Rating from Analysts at The Goldman Sachs Group

-The Goldman Sachs Group assumed coverage on shares of Suncorp Group (OTCMKTS:SNMCY – Get Rating) in a research note issued to investors on Tuesday morning, The Fly reports.
-The brokerage issued a buy rating on the stock.
+The Goldman Sachs Group initiated coverage on shares of Suncorp Group (OTCMKTS:SNMCY – Get Rating) in a research report report published on Tuesday, The Fly reports.
+The firm issued a buy rating on the stock.

-SNMCY has been the topic of a number of other reports.
-JPMorgan Chase & Co. downgraded shares of Suncorp Group from an overweight rating to a neutral rating in a report on Wednesday, January 11th.
+A number of other equities analysts have also weighed in on the stock.
+JPMorgan Chase & Co. lowered shares of Suncorp Group from an overweight rating to a neutral rating in a research report on Wednesday, January 11th.
 Morgan Stanley raised shares of Suncorp Group from an underweight rating to an equal weight rating in a research note on Wednesday, November 9th.

 Suncorp Group Stock Performance